Email marketing

 • Christmas Eve and Day (Dec.
 24th – 25th) It’s a great time to offer Christmas gift guides, share celebration ideas, or simply express gratitude to your subscribers.

 Need some email design inspo?
-Look at our selection of Christmas email templates and ideas!
+We gathered the best Green Monday emails, ideas for your free shipping emails, and, of course, a selection of Christmas email templates and ideas!

 • Boxing Day (Dec.
 26th) Part of the Christmas celebrations in the UK, Canada, Australia, New Zealand, and South Africa.

 • New Year’s Eve (Dec.
-31st) Support your subscribers in the pursuit of excellence and offer them attractive holiday promotions and gift ideas.
+31st) Support your subscribers in the pursuit of excellence and offer them attractive holiday email ideas as well as more newsletter inspiration.

 Wrapping up